djalbat/the-occam-user-manual/content/understanding-grammars.md

 However, the phrase parse tree is used throughout this book and in the code itself.

 Each of these points has its own dedicated section in what follows.
-After that there is a brief section on controlled natural languages follwed by a section on Florence, Occam's default language.
+After that there is a brief section on controlled natural languages followed by a section on Florence, Occam's default language.
 The important subject of custom grammars has its own chapter, which comes next.

 @embed content/understanding-grammars/unicode.md